stitakis/ArchElekt/Problem Background/System Overview.md

 ### Discussion

 The database architecture does not really share the decomposition of the existing components.
-Many dependencies emmerge which might make the spliting if need difficult.
+Many dependencies emerge which might make the spliting if needed difficult.
 Also, from a security point view, it might be dangerous to mix payments with the rest of the application tables responsabilities.
 This would need better partinioning although it might be challenging.